Illinois Veteran Grant (IVG) Program

 If you have served at least one year of federal active duty service in the Armed Forces of the United States; or served on federal active duty service in a foreign country during a time of hostilities in that country and were honorably discharged after each period of federal active duty service; and/or are honorably serving** you may be eligible for the Illinois Veteran Grant (IVG) Program.
 Any member of the Illinois National Guard or a Reserve component of the Armed Forces of the United States who meets the eligibility requirements is considered a qualified applicant for the IVG Program.
 Qualified applicants are encouraged to submit an IVG Program application if they anticipate attending college at any point in the future.
 While program eligibility can be confirmed for qualified applicants at any time, funds will be disbursed only for terms in which you are enrolled at an Illinois public college or community college.

-This program pays eligible tuition and mandatory fees *.
+This program pays eligible tuition and mandatory fees.
+Mandatory fees are those assessed by a college to every full-time student for each term.
+Examples include fees for activities, facility operations, grants, health, registration, technology, transportation and others.
+The college can identify fees that are considered mandatory.
 Benefits are limited to use only at Illinois public colleges or community colleges.
 Qualified applicants may use this grant at the undergraduate or graduate level for the equivalent of four academic years of full-time enrollment, which is measured in eligibility units.
 IVG Program eligibility units are based on the enrolled hours for a particular term, not the dollar amount of the benefits paid.
 Charges for noncredit courses that meet the definition of tuition and mandatory fees may be covered by IVG benefits.
 Eligibility units used for a noncredit course are the same as those assessed for a credit course having the same number of faculty contact hours.
 Contact the financial aid office at your college to determine the amount of the eligible tuition and mandatory fees that will be covered by this grant.

 If you qualify for IVG and the Montgomery or Post-9/11 G.I.
 Bills, you may be able to receive benefits from both programs during the same academic year for eligible educational expenses.